 Remember, the market is off over 100 points Monday morning, sniper swing trading is in effect right now meaning no more than 1 – 3 open swings in the portfolio at anytime and mostly cash waiting for the right time to load the pullback”.

-Jason was kicked off profit.ly by Timothy Sykes because he was deleting trades and he lost substantial amounts on two trades which he attempted to hide.
-One of the stock tickers was TVIX.
-He needs to learn how to cut losses early, rather than waiting and hoping for the stock price to go higher.
+Apparently, Jason was kicked off Profit.ly by Timothy Sykes because he was deleting trades and lost substantial amounts on two trades which he attempted to hide.
+This is just a rumour, Tim Sykes has never 100% confirmed what really happened.
 More than likely he fell out with Tim Sykes because Profitly wanted a 30% cut from his subscription sales.
+Jason probably moved back to his own website because he has the potential to keep more the money he makes.